 Sterilizing Clay (Terracotta) Pots

 Clay (terracotta) pots are porous and more likely to keep pathogens than pots built from other materials, so soaking them in a sanitizing solution will offer thorough sterilization.
-You can use a solution of one part bleach to nine parts water to sanitize, or about 1/3 cup of bleach per gallon of water as recommended by the Centers for Disease Control and Prevention (CDC).
+You can use a solution of one part bleach to nine parts water to sanitize (or about 1 3/4 cup of bleach per gallon of water).

 For a chemical-free, eco-friendly option, sterilize plant pots with vinegar.
 Use a solution of one part vinegar to one part water.
 Soak the pots for several minutes if using bleach, or up to 30 minutes if using vinegar.
 After soaking, allow your pots to air dry thoroughly in the sun before using or storing them.